Dual-Timescale Spectrum Management in Small-Cell Wireless Networks: System Model

-If resource allocation occurs only on the slow timescale, it is apparently inconsequential whether the allocation is in time, in frequency, or in both.
-However, the actual allocation can be further adjusted on a fast timescale depending on instantaneous traffic.
-We consider a simple and fair scheduling rule: AP $i$ transmits on a PRB indexed by $(\mathcal{F}, \mathcal{T})$ only if the following conditions hold: \begin{itemize} \item The spectrum block of this PRB is assigned to AP $i$, i.e., $i\in \mathcal{F}$; \item AP $i$ is busy (it has data to transmit); \item Either the time block of this PRB is assigned to AP $i$, i.e., $i\in \mathcal{T}$, or all neighbors of AP $i$ do not data to transmit on this PRB. \end{itemize} This rule allows the APs to opportunistically employ more resources when their neighbors are silent.
+We consider a simple and fair scheduling rule: AP $i$ may transmit on a PRB indexed by $(\mathcal{F}, \mathcal{T})$ only if the following conditions hold: \begin{itemize} \item AP $i$ belongs to the spectrum pattern $\mathcal{F}$, i.e., $i\in \mathcal{F}$; \item AP $i$ has data (for some device(s)); \item Either AP $i$ also belongs to the time pattern $\mathcal{T}$, i.e., $i\in \mathcal{T}$, or all neighbors of AP $i$ are silent on this PRB. \end{itemize} The key here is that APs are allowed to opportunistically employ more resources when their respective neighbors are silent.

 An example allocation to two neighboring APs is shown in Fig.~\ref{fig:time_freq_blocks}.
-The spectrum segments $\{1\}$ and $\{2\}$ are used exclusively.
+The spectrum segments $\{1\}$ and $\{2\}$ are used exclusively by AP 1 and AP 2, respectively.
+Since those segments are for exclusive use, there is no need to divide them in the time domain.
 The spectrum segment $\{1,2\}$ is shared between the two APs, which is further divided into three time patterns: $\{1\}$, $\{2\}$, and $\{1,2\}$.
-What is interesting is that the time resources can be reallocated opportunistically depending on instantaneous traffic conditions.
-Specifically, The time-frequency resource allocation at time unit $t_1$ corresponds to the case where both APs are busy, and that at time unit $t_2$ corresponds to the case where only AP 2 is busy, where AP 2 takes the spectrum shared by the two AP's, including the time patterns allocated to AP 1.
+These time resources can be reallocated opportunistically depending on instantaneous traffic conditions.
+Specifically, the frequency-time resource allocation at time unit $t_1$ in Fig.~\ref{fig:time_freq_blocks} corresponds to the case where both APs have data, and that at time unit $t_2$ in Fig.~\ref{fig:time_freq_blocks} corresponds to the case where only AP 2 has data.
+In the latter case, AP 2 may take all the spectrum shared by the two AP's, including the time patterns originally allocated to AP 1.

+Assume that AP $i$ transmits with fixed flat transmit power spectral density (PSD) $q_i$.
+If multiple APs transmit to the same device over the same resource, then data from each AP may be decoded with all other transmissions treated as interference or data from all APs may be jointly using same multi-user decoding technique.
+Let $s_{i\rightarrow j}^\mathcal{A}$ denote the spectral efficiency of the link from AP $i$ to device $j$ under pattern $\mathcal{A}$ (i.e., when APs in $\mathcal{A}$ simultaneously transmit over the resource).
+For concreteness in obtaining numerical results in Section \ref{Simulation results}, we treat interference as noise and use Shannon's formula to obtain the spectral efficiency of the link from AP $i$ to device $j$ under pattern $\mathcal{A}$: